bordenet/bordenet/README.md

 # Matt Bordenet

 Engineering leader with 26+ years building platforms and leading teams at Amazon, Warner Bros.
-Discovery (iStreamPlanet), Stash Financial, and Telepathy.AI.
+Discovery (iStreamPlanet), Stash Financial, Telepathy.AI, and now CallBox.
 Based in Seattle.

 ## What I Do